Signature invariants of monomial ideals: Procedures for Macaulay

 \begin{procedure} \rm This procedure computes the signature of a monomial ideal and the signature of its incidence matrix using \textit{Macaulay}$2$ \cite{mac2}.
 This procedure corresponds to Example~\ref{signature-example}.

 \end{procedure}

-\begin{procedure} Given a set of incidence matrices, the following procedure for \textit{Macaulay}$2$ \cite{mac2} compute their signature and the signature of the corresponding monomial ideals.
-Then it decides which elements of the list correspond to Cohen--Macaulay (C-M) monomial ideals and give a list of all Cohen--Macaulay monomial ideals in the given list.
-This procedure gives the list of $3\times 3$ Cohen--Macaulay signature matrices shown in part (a) of Appendix~\ref{AppendixB}.
+\begin{procedure} Given a set of incidence matrices, the following procedure for \textit{Macaulay}$2$ \cite{mac2} compute their signatures and the signature of the corresponding monomial ideals.
+Then, it decides which elements of the list correspond to Cohen--Macaulay (C-M) monomial ideals and put them on a list in LaTex format.
 The input for this procedure is a list of incidence matrices of monomial ideals.
+The list that we use below as input, is the set of all $3\times 3$ signature matrices, and the output is the list of all Cohen--Macaulay signature ideals in $3$ variables and generated by $3$ monomials shown in part (a) of Appendix~\ref{AppendixB}.
+This procedure also determines all Gorenstein monomial ideals of the given list and put them on a new list.
+To compute other examples simply change List3x3 by any other list.

 \end{procedure}